malaidev/cdz-staking/README.md

-To sum up, any project with limited AND FULLY MINTED supply (preferably between 10k-20k tokens) will be able to request place in our platform, incentivising their community and possibly developing their own, better contracts based on our code, which is under **GPL V3 license, thus any commercial or private use MUST comply with certain requirements, such as: copyright notice**
+To sum up, any project with limited AND FULLY MINTED supply (preferably between 10k-20k tokens) will be able to request place in our platform, incentivising their community and possibly developing their own, better contracts based on our code, which is under **MIT license, thus any commercial or private use MUST comply with certain requirements, such as: copyright notice**

 ## Yield Farming